Tonic-AI/.github/profile/README.md

 - Benchmarking
 - 🌟PolyGPT : Pluripotent AGI-style agent of agents that can build and deploy its own stack, go online and produce multi file multi folder multi media outputs using any tool and pipeline !
+- 🌟EasyAGI : Agent of Agent Builders that can build more agents and use enterprise tools securely.

 ## Join us: